alfydev/solari-crawler/README.md

   chmod +x make.sh
   ```

-Edit the `config.sh` file and modify the variables according to the specifities of your instance.
+Edit the `config.sh` file and modify the variables according to the specificities of your instance.

 Test the application: